Olympus E-M10 versus Panasonic GM1

 Both the E-M10 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the E-M10 was followed by the Olympus E-M10 II.

-Reasons to prefer the Olympus OM-D E-M10:
+Arguments in favor of the Olympus OM-D E-M10:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.